nakax87/OpenDeepWikiFork/README.md

       - LANGUAGE= # Set the default language for generation as "Chinese"
       - ENDPOINT=https://your-azure-address.openai.azure.com/
       - DB_TYPE=sqlite
-      - MODEL_PROVIDER=AzureOpenAI # Model provider, default is OpenAI, supports AzureOpenAI and Anthropic
+      - MODEL_PROVIDER=AzureOpenAI # Model provider, default is OpenAI, supports AzureOpenAI, Anthropic and Bedrock
       - DB_CONNECTION_STRING=Data Source=/data/KoalaWiki.db
       - EnableSmartFilter=true # Whether intelligent filtering is enabled or not may affect how the AI can obtain the file directory of the repository
       - UPDATE_INTERVAL # Warehouse increment update interval, unit: days